The Collective Bargaining Agreement (CBA) helps define roles and responsibilities for faculty members and

 Responsibility for effecting equal opportunity accrues to all University administrators, faculty, and staff.The Equal Opportunity and Affirmative Action Office website provides a list of resources for faculty members.

-All University employees are required to complete an online training on discrimination and harassment prevention by November 15, 2013.
+All University employees are required to complete an online training on discrimination and harassment prevention.
 The training lasts less than 30 minutes and will provide you with tools to identify, respond to and prevent discrimination and sexual harassment at UM.

 More information will be available from your department chair and Human Resource Services (x6766).
 If you are uncomfortable with taking an online training of this sort, please contact the Office of Equal Opportunity and Affirmative Action at x5710 to make alternate arrangements.

 This office ensures program access to UM by students with disabilities, and provides advice to faculty members about teaching students with disabilities as well as valuable information about how to help students with disabilities succeed academically.